 - If you are travelling somewhere unfamiliar, take a map with you.

-- See if a friend can attend appointments with you or, if there is no-one available, consider asking a breast care nurse or a local Breast Cancer Support Volunteer to go with you.
+- See if a friend can attend appointments with you or, if there is no-one available, consider asking a breast care nurse to go with you.

 - Let your support people know that you may not be up for sightseeing or shopping after appointments and that you may prefer to head straight home.